Firebrand tours to the Galaxy

 Instead of answering, two missiles were launched, and with two thrums Red’s lasers eliminated the threat.

 “Sleep spray again, they will be out for a while this time.
-I am going to board and take them into custody as pirates.
+I am going to board and take the crew into custody as pirates.
 Pippin, John and Paul get into spacesuits carrying stun guns, then meet me at the shuttle.
 Flight deck crew maintain surveillance for other bogeys; you can use sleep cannon if challenged, our space suits protect us.”

 With the party on board, the shuttle slipped out and crossed the gap before attaching to the airlock of Arzkeen, the hatch being a standard design the party soon cycled through, and they made their way to the flight deck.
 The team found space-suited figures sprawled at the controls.

-“Disarm and bind them, then John and Paul search the rest of the vessel for other crew,” Steve ordered, “They should be waking up in another few minutes.”
+“Disarm and bind them, John and Paul search the rest of the vessel for other crew,” Steve ordered, “They should be waking up in another few minutes.”

 Soon after, the first one of the strangers roused to sit up and contemplate their change in circumstances; now they were bound with armed strangers standing on their flight deck.